256dpi/arduino-mqtt/README.md

 boolean publish(const char *topic, char *payload, unsigned int length);
 boolean publish(const char *topic, char *payload, unsigned int length, bool retained, int qos);
 ```

-- The last function can be used to publish messages with more low level attributes like `retained`.

 Subscribe to a topic: